SEO MIGRATION

 - Every indexed URL (not just the ones in your CMS) - Every URL with inbound backlinks (these are the ones that pass authority) - Parameter URLs and faceted navigation paths - Legacy redirects that are already in place (redirect chains kill PageRank) - Non-200 status codes that need cleanup

 We also design the new URL structure for SEO before the dev team builds it.
 URL architecture decisions made during development are nearly impossible to undo after launch without triggering another migration.
+Getting this right the first time saves months of cleanup.

 Content Parity & On-Page Preservation